Access Rules

 - Click Save at the bottom of the rule editor to apply the rule changes to the policy.

-This rule reports requests about security updates from user dennis.nedry@ingen.com OR requests using the DeepSeek model:
+This rule matches requests from user dennis.nedry@ingen.com to the security application, or requests using the DeepSeek model.

 | Condition | Operator | Value | |